SyracuseUniversity/IBL-ITS/README.md

 # IBL-ITS
-Content for the ITS mentor
+Content of the its.syr.edu website for the ITS mentor.